Strathmore Postcards:

 Cleanup:

-I've been using Speedball Pink Soap and this was tank system from MyLifeUNIT, which includes a nifty drying rack so that my brushes stay in good shape.
+I've been using Speedball Pink Soap and this wash tank system from MyLifeUNIT, which includes a nifty drying rack so that my brushes stay in good shape.
 So far, so good!

 Storage: